 Cost of Living Index in Major Cities of Alaska

 A comparison of the Cost of Living indexes across major Alaska Cities compared to the national average.
 The calculations are based on the total cost of energy, food, healthcare, housing and transportation, among other factors.
-New York City consistently ranks #1 as the nation's highest cost of living.

 If you'd like to know the cost of living in other cities, then please select a city in